pdxparrot/assets/SETUP.md

     * Attach the empty animator controller to the Animator
       * This will stop potential animator error spam
     * Attach the Animator to the Network Animator
-  * Attach the NetworkPlayer to the Network Player on the Player component
 * Add a new empty GameObject under the Player prefab (Model)
   * Attach this to the Model on the Player component
   * The actual model for the player should go under this container